chotchki/feophant/README.md

 ## Current TODO List - Subject to constant change!

+**Path to 0.7.1**

+Have another change to chew on, and its an even bigger refactoring.
+I should move types out of the constants package AND make it a trait.

+Why?
+I have a couple reoccuring issues:
+* Organization Problems
+* * I don't like that its in the constants namespace, will probably fix this first.
+* * Due to enums and types not being unified I have a zero byte mapper type that's mixed in the same file.
+I need to break that out.
+* Design problems
+* * I need to be able to determine what the serialized size of a tuple is.
+I cannot do that without actually doing the serialization.
+* * Right now there is not a way to define custom composite types.
+This is important because there is not a way to support user defined types right now.
+* * I have no way to support array types either.
+* * Need a better way to track definition of column+type for a view into a table.

+I'm thinking about the following design to fix this:

+enum SqlType {
+    Base(Option<BaseSqlTypes>),
+    Composite(Vec<Option<BaseSqlTypes>>),
+    Array(Vec<Vec<Option<BaseSqlTypes>>>)
+}

+enum SqlTypeMapper {
+    Base,
+    Composite,
+    Array
+}

+enum BaseSqlTypes {
+    Bool(bool),
+    Integer(int4),
+    Text(String),
+}

+enum BaseSqlTypesMapper {
+    Bool,
+    Integer,
+    Text
+}

+This would enable me to support the full scale of postgres types not too inefficently.
+I'm not happy with how I'm defining the Composite vs array types, I'm debating if there is too much overhead OR honestly the array type is probable okay.

+I need to chew on storing data, passing it around vs tagging it.

+Did some drawing, I think I need to split storing data vs interpreting it.

+//Used to define the type but NOT store it enum SqlTypeDefinition {
+    Base(BaseSqlTypesMapper),
+    Composite(Vec<(String, Arc<SqlType>)>),
+    Array(Vec<Arc<SqlType>>)
+}

+//Used to parse/store the data, NOT able to understand it without a matching SqlTypeDefinition struct SqlTuple(Vec<Option<BaseSqlTypes>>)

+enum BaseSqlTypes {
+    Bool(bool),
+    Integer(int4),
+    Text(String),
+}

+enum BaseSqlTypesMapper {
+    Bool,
+    Integer,
+    Text
+}

+Types have been rewritten, committing so I can break everything and go back still.

 **Path to 0.8**

 Add support for defining a primary key on a table.
 This implies the following functionality: